nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

   - When a request arrives, a thread from the pool is assigned to handle the request.
   - Once the request is processed and a response is generated, **the thread is returned to the pool for reuse**.

+### Thread-Per-Task Threading model

+##### Issues
+- Does not give optimal performance
+  - when a thread is blocking IO, it cannot be used
+  - Requires us to allocate more threads
+  - Consuming more resources
+  - Adding context switch overhead
+-

+### Thread-Per-Core with Non-Blocking-IO
+- provides optimal performance
+-

 # Task Types
 - IO Bound ()
 - CPU Bound (Compute-intensive)